jacordero/ESA-audio-sentiment-analysis/src/us16-running_us15_on_rpi.md

 # Running us15_model_to_run_in_raspberry.py on the Raspberry Pi

 To run the script, some preparations needed to be made:

+## Loading the data and models

+The data and models used in the script (and any other script for that matter) are not and will not be stored in this repository.
+They are instead stored in the SharePoint.
+Specifically, the data and models can be found [here](https://tuenl.sharepoint.com/:f:/r/sites/gad_cbo/JPC/MC/ESA%20PDEng%20ST%20Project/ModelsAndData/Audio/Development?csf=1&web=1&e=Tflpy2).
+The repository does contain (empty) folders with the same name as the folders in the SharePoint.
+All code expects data and models to be located in this folder when you execute it.
+To use the data and models stored in the SharePoint, you have to copy the contents and of the `data` folder in the SharePoint into the `data` folder of your locally cloned copy of the git repository.
+The same should be done with the `models` folders in both locations.

 ## Installation of dependencies

 The script has quite a few dependencies.
 These dependencies are already installed in a Python Virtual Environment to avoid cluttering the Raspberry Pi's system libraries (https://uoa-eresearch.github.io/eresearch-cookbook/recipe/2014/11/26/python-virtual-env/).
 This environment is located in the folder `~/Documents/esa/experiments/audio-sentiment-analysis`.

 The following commands can be used to install all dependencies of the script: